AmandaErnar/DigitalBusinessService.how/squarespace.md

 ## Commerce

-Add products for sale if the client sells products
+Add products for sale if client sells products

-Have the client connect their Stripe account after they gain administrator access to the site
+Have client connect their Stripe account after they gain administrator access to the site

 Enable Express Checkout if client sells one service